vlaaad/vlaaad.github.io/_posts/2019-03-30-question-marks-in-clojure.markdown

 permalink: /2019-03-30/question-marks-in-clojure
 ---

-Clojure's flexible syntax allows special characters such `?`, `!` or `*` to be a part of variable names, which gives ability to enhance symbols with additional meaning, but I regularly see that `?`-suffixes get misused, so I decided to make a list of dos and don'ts regarding question marks to clear that up.
+Clojure's flexible syntax allows special characters such `?`, `!` or `*` to be a part of variable names, which gives the ability to enhance symbols with additional meaning, but I regularly see that `?`-suffixes get misused, so I decided to make a list of dos and don'ts regarding question marks to clear that up.

 ## Do: Predicates

 By convention question mark suffix should be used for predicates only.
-It is like that in clojure core, and, if you like Appeal to Authority arguments, Stuart Holloway [also said so](https://groups.google.com/d/msg/clojure/IdSGKwTYqPU/QC0udWGuLMQJ).
+It is like that in Clojure core, and, if you like Appeal to Authority arguments, Stuart Holloway [also said so](https://groups.google.com/d/msg/clojure/IdSGKwTYqPU/QC0udWGuLMQJ).
 Example:

 {% highlight clojure %}
 (some? maybe-sheep)